What is oil pulling + how to do it

 Grab a jar of coconut oil and maybe join me for a lil swish while you read this post.
 I’m going to talk about oil pulling and tongue scraping and why they’re been staples in my routine for years now.
 I feel like these two habits are currently surging in popularity, so I thought I’d break it all down for ya.

-So, let’s talk about oil pulling.
-You may or may not have seen the oil pulling trend flooding the internets lately, and I thought it would be a fun Reader’s Request type post.
-I’ve been oil pulling for about a month now and really love it!
-Edited to say: As always, it’s up to you to use your best judgment when deciding your unique health journey.
+As always, it’s up to you to use your best judgment when deciding your unique health journey.
 Consult with a medical professional before making any changes.
-Just wanted to share my experience with oil pulling since I’ve been using it for a while and enjoy it.
+Just wanted to share my experience with these things since I’ve been doing them for a while and have noticed positive effects.

-You take about a teaspoon of vegetable-based oil (sesame, coconut and olive all work well) and swish it in your mouth with the goal of 20 minutes.
-The first time I tried this, I only lasted six, but now it’s fairly easy to get up to 17 minutes or so.
+You take about a teaspoon of vegetable-based oil (sesame, coconut and olive all work well) and swish it in your mouth with the goal of 15-20 minutes.
+The first time I tried this, I only lasted six, but now it’s easy for me to get in 15 minutes while I get dressed and ready for the day.
 After swishing around, spit and rinse.
 A little tip: don’t spit the oil down the sink as it will solidify and could cause plumbing problems.
 Spit it into the trash can or flush it down the toilet.
-Also be sure not to swallow the oil after swishing… it’s pretty gnarly by the end 😉
+Also be sure not to swallow the oil after swishing… it’s pretty liquid-y and gross by the end.